-(Please note: The annual Elizabeth Richard's State Missions Offering funds Missional Grants.
+(Please note: The annual Volunteer State Missions Offering funds Missional Grants.
 Therefore, in order to be eligible for a Missional Grant, the proposed ministry must take place within the state of Tennessee.)

 Mission is the result of God’s initiative, rooted in God’s purposes to restore and heal creation.
 “Mission” means “sending,” and sending is the central biblical theme describing God’s action in human history.
 Consequently, a missional church is shaped by participating in God’s mission: to set things right in a broken, sinful world; to redeem it; and to restore it to what God always intended for the world.

 Tennessee Cooperative Baptist Fellowship (TCBF) acknowledges the call of individuals and congregations to be God’s presence in the world.
 TCBF encourages and supports intentional efforts of congregations to become more mission-shaped.
 Through our annual state missions offering, Volunteer State Missions Offering, we allocate funds for mission grants to assist TCBF-affiliated congregations in their efforts to participate in God’s mission in the world.
 These grants provide seed money to support purposeful mission engagement in the world.

 What types of mission projects qualify for a TCBF mission grant?
 We honor the autonomy of local congregations to discern direction, so we are not prescriptive in our approach.
 However, the CBF has prioritized eight mission initiatives focused on ministry to “the least of these.”
 We commend these initiatives because they are illustrative of the meaningful projects that will be funded through TCBF mission grants.
 Proposals falling outside these eight ministry areas will also be considered for mission grants.

 - Poverty and Transformation Ministries — working with or initiating work to alleviate poverty in your community

 - Disaster Response Ministries — responding to assist and minister to people who have been affected by natural disasters